Preventing Boston 15-Passsenger Van Accidents: NHTSA Reissues Consumer Warning

 15-passenger vans are known to have a higher rollover rate than most other autos.
-Not only does the van's high gravity center and rear end that can reach up to four feet beyond the rear axle make it a rollover risk when fully loaded, but also, the weight it can carry can increase the risk of a tire blowout.
+Not only does their high gravity center and rear ends that can go back up to four feet beyond the rear axle make them a rollover risk when the van is fully loaded, but also, their weight increases the risk of a tire blowout.
 Tire failure is another leading cause of 15-passenger van rollover crashes.
-Although the NHTSA now requires that the newer vans come with electronic stability control systems, there are still older 15-passenger vans in use that lack this safety system.
+Although the NHTSA now requires that the newer vans come with electronic stability control systems, there are still older 15-passenger vans that are still in use that lack this safety system.

 NHTSA Tips for 15-Passenger Van Drivers: